 Milk thistle is a flowering herb found mostly in the Mediterranean.
 It contains antioxidant Silymarin, which is the most active ingredient in the herb.

 Milk thistle is not a recent discovery.
 Greeks and Romans used this wonder herb to treat a plethora of ailments, including liver and gallbladder issues.
-The herb is also known to help deal with alcohol abuse, autoimmune disease, blood sugar, and cholesterol.
+The herb is also known to help deal with hepatitis, jaundice, and diabetes (3).

 Milk Thistle For Breastfeeding

 Milk thistle was also used as a natural lactation aid to increase the supply of breast milk in ancient times.
 But today, it is not widely used.

 Unfortunately, there are not many scientific studies that can confirm the much-touted breast milk related benefits of milk thistle.
 The only study that one can count on was done on female rats, which demonstrated that milk thistle, along with other herbal galactagogues might increase breast milk production (4).
 Interestingly, a limited group study done in Peru did indicate that women taking milk thistle supplements are more likely to produce larger amounts of breast milk (2).

 Is Milk Thistle Safe While Breastfeeding?

 Milk thistle is a relatively safe herb to use in moderation during breastfeeding.
-If you are a nursing mom, you can consult your doctor for a prescription of milk thistle supplement to help improve lactation.
+If you are a nursing mom, you can consult your doctor before using milk thistle supplement to help improve lactation.